pozdeyevlab/gwasqc/README.md

 |Plots|`<output_path>/plots/<biobank>_<phenotype>_<sex>_<ancestry>.png`<br/>scatterplots, histograms, and bar charts to help decide qc cut-offs|

 ## Pipeline Overview
+`modules/harmonize.py` is the main script and is called directly in the Snakefile
 1. For each summary stat file per chromosome:
     1. Read the chromosome specific gnomAD reference file into memory, scan only for positions that are present in the gwas summary file.
 Write variants without a matching position in gnomAD to a scratch file.